Thursday, 20 July 2017

 11. Add another 1/3 of potatoes; cover with sun blush tomatoes & strips of marinated pepper; season again; add more egg to cover

-12. Add last of potatoes; season; pour over rest of egg; it should cover the potatoes and allow it & the veg move freely; if not beat another couple of eggs.
+12. Add last of potatoes; season; pour over rest of egg; it should cover the potatoes and allow it & the veg move freely; if not add another couple of beaten eggs; season lightly

 13. Bake 30-40 minutes or until slightly wobbly in the middle, poke a small sharp knife near the centre to check the tortilla is cooked.
 It will continue cooking out of the oven.